pmndrs/zustand/docs/getting-started/comparison.md

 ### Render Optimization

 The other difference between Zustand and Jotai is: Jotai makes render optimizations through atom dependency.
-While Zustand it is recommended that you manually apply render optimizations by using selectors.
+However, with Zustand it is recommended that you manually apply render optimizations by using selectors.

 ```ts